Payment is due immediately and can be made by cash, BACS or card; we make a small surcharge to cover the card costs.

 Ultimately the style of the session will be decided by the likely end use of the images.

 Every session is different and in truth most people who come to us say “I need a single shot for my _____ profile.”

 We try to aim for more than a single image and now offer a range of packages that are subtly different and suitable for a variety of needs and uses.

-We are just trialling an online platform that will let you see a personalised gallery of images online, we will send you a link once your proofing page is ready.
+We use an online platform that will let you see a personalised gallery of images online, we will send you a link once your proofing page is ready.

 We shoot with the aim to target an agreed amount of images.
 We shoot to RAW, meaning that all images need to be processed before users are able to open them.
 Working up all of the useable images would take a lot of time and push the price up.

 Also there will always be a number of images that don’t work, whether it’s blink-blinks or an unrelaxed expression, particularly with people not used to being in front of a camera.
 Our approach is to present a selection of images that we know, based on our professional experience, the sitter will be comfortable with.